Amber Mason Published September 5, 2022. Updated October 13, 2023.

 Types of Malware

 Malware is constantly changing and evolving, making it difficult to narrow down the different forms of attacks; over time, some malware types have become hybrids of one another, making them even more difficult to identify.
 However, there are some commonly spotted forms of malware that may help you identify other, more complicated malware types.

-Viruses are a type of malware that delivers a piece of malicious code inserted into an application, program, or system.
-Malware viruses are activated by the victims themselves.
-These viruses are much like the bodily viruses that humans experience because they require a host (aka, a device) to live.
-They lie dormant until triggered to attack, perhaps from users downloading an email attachment with the virus attached.
+Viruses are a type of malware that delivers a piece of malicious code that has been inserted into an application, program, or system and has the ability to self replicate and spread to other devices.
+Malware viruses are activated by the victims themselves, meaning that the user must click on, visit, or interact with a piece of content containing malware for it to start working.
+Viruses can be spread through malicious links sent in phishing attacks, embedded in legitimate software or file downloads, hidden in online popups, spread through outdated software, and more.
+These viruses are much like the bodily viruses that humans experience because they require a host (aka, a device) to live and can spread from device to device.
+Malware viruses lie dormant until triggered to attack, perhaps from users downloading an email attachment with the virus attached, or clicking on an image on a malicious site.
 Once triggered, the virus replicates and spreads copies of itself from computer to computer, infecting a whole network.

 Overall, malware viruses can:

 - Seize or disrupt applications